csp-inc/fluvius/_sources/index.rst.txt

    00c-requirements
    00d-quickstart

 The following command line scripts represent the building blocks of the fluvius workflow.
 These scripts are meant to be run in the order specified by the numeric prefix in the filenames.
-All of these files can be found in 'bin/'.
+All of these files can be found in 'bin/', and should be executed from from the Fluvius repo's root directory (e.g.
+:code:`python3 bin/01-usgs-station-acquire.py`)

 .. toctree::
-   :caption: Command Line Scripts (bin)
+   :caption: Command Line Scripts
    :maxdepth: 1

    01-usgs-station-acquire